rayangdn/RoadMind/README.md

 - **Example Predictions**: Visualizations include:
   - Camera view
   - Trajectory prediction (history, ground truth, and prediction)
-  - Depth map (ground truth and prediction)
-  - Semantic segmentation (ground truth and prediction)

-These visualizations show the model's performance across all tasks, providing insight into how the auxiliary tasks contribute to improved trajectory prediction.
-TensorBoard allows you to monitor metrics like loss, ADE, FDE, and learning rate in real-time during training.
+These visualizations show the model's performance and sample predictions, helping to understand how well the model is learning to predict future trajectories.TensorBoard allows you to monitor metrics like loss, ADE, FDE, and learning rate in real-time during training.